mfem/mfem/CONTRIBUTING.md

 5. To remind the reviewers about timely completion of their review.

-6. To take a final look and complete the PR merge in *master*.
+6. To take a final look and complete the PR merge in *main*.
 The final look step is optional and shouldn't take more than 3 days.

 7. The assignment of bugfixes should be expedited proportional to their importance, e.g. in some cases the editor can assign much shorter review window.